 Expanding the ministry has meant expanding the infrastructure of IFI.
 In 2012, Jerry Shellhaas, who had been on the campus ministry staff, accepted the position of Facilities Manager to care for IFI’s building and oversee the apartments above it.
 A trained accountant was hired to oversee the Finance Department, and God brought Columbus a full-time Campus Ministry Director and part-time Assistant Director of Campus Ministry.

 Prompted by God, IFI leaders have designed and are completing a Startup Kit to help people start IFI in new locations.
 Concept work on it began in early 2016; writing followed.
-Contributors’ input was videoed in summer and fall of 2016.
-Video editing continues as written resources are compiled.
+Contributors’ input was videoed in summer and fall of 2016 and launched in 2017.

 The Startup Kit addresses topics such as living the IFI Vision and Mission, how to start work in a new location, establish good relations with the local international student office, set up the initial Bible discussion group, ways to publicize the ministry to interested students, and much more.
-During the second half of 2017, we will test the first edition of the Startup Kit at three sites.
-With what we learn from these tests, we will refine the Kit for national launch in 2018.
+During the second half of 2017, tested the first edition of the Startup Kit at three sites.
+With what we learn from these tests, we are refining the Kit for national launch.

 Many times in its history, IFI has faced big challenges, whether from God calling one or more key staff to other work, lack of adequate funds, God seeming to wait a very long time to fill a key position, the opportunity to purchase a much-needed and well-situated office property, a visa for an international worker taking a very long time to be approved, hostility toward Christians, misunderstanding marred relations with the local university, or the bittersweet challenge of more internationals wanting our help than we can provide.
 We’ve found that we can trust God to fulfill His purposes through us, no matter what comes.
 God has, is, and will carry us in His heart and hands.
 As Paul assured the Thessalonians, “The one who calls you is faithful, and He will do it.”
 (1 Thessalonians 5:24)